werdna10/Quant-Portfolio-Tool/readme.md

 2. Yash Patel

 > Rising Sophomore, studying Math, CS, and Physics.
-Doing research on Classifiers, particularly Deep Neural Nets at an REU.
-Observing Inter/Intra-Class Boundaries in the latent space, and potential applications to evaluate the robustness o a classifier without prior training data or test data.
+Doing research on Classifiers, particularly Deep Neural Nets, at an REU.
+Observing Inter/Intra-Class Boundaries in the latent space, and potential applications to evaluate the robustness of a classifier without prior training data or test data.
 Plan to develop a mock betting simulator, akin to those used for Quantiative Trading interviews, to develop strategy.

 ## How to Contribute

 Note: these instructions assume a working knowledge of `git` and `github` and that you also have `git` already installed on your machine